unswsecsoc/constitution/README.md

         3.6.5.2 The Executive, or
         3.6.5.3 Any other supplementary regulations.
         3.6.5.4 Unless exempted unanimously by the Executive.
-      3.6.5 Have their position declared vacant at an Extraordinary General Meeting.
+      3.6.6 Have their position declared vacant at an Extraordinary General Meeting.
-      3.7 Any member of the Committee shall have their position declared vacant if they:
-      3.7.1 Meet the criteria outlined in section 3.6; or 3.7.2 Are removed from their role by majority vote of the executive.
-      3.8 Any vacancy on the club Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 4.
+      3.7 Any vacancy on the club Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 4.
-      3.9 Duties of the following Executive positions shall include but not be limited to:
+      3.8 Duties of the following Executive positions shall include but not be limited to:
-      3.9.1 President
+      3.8.1 President
         a) To chair all club, Committee, General and Annual General Meetings (held during their term) of the club or society;
         b) To oversee and coordinate the activities and administration of the club;
-        c) To ensure that the elected officers of the club or society perform duties as laid down by the clubs’ Constitution, through regular e­mail updates, regularly advertised meetings, reports and notices and/or regular newsletters;
+        c) To ensure that the elected officers of the club or society perform duties as laid down by the clubs’ Constitution, through regular e­mail updates, regularly advertised mektings, reports and notices and/or regular newsletters;
         d) To ensure that all other tasks necessary for the running of the activities of the society are performed, properly either by doing them or delegating the duties;
         e) To have a thorough knowledge of the club’s or society’s Constitution;
         f) To plan the coming year’s activities;